codetalkio/patterns-serverless-rust-minimal/README.md

 In other words, we cross-compile a static binary for `x86_64-unknown-linux-musl`, put the executable, `bootstrap`, in `target/cdk/release`, and CDK uses that as its asset.
 With custom runtimes, AWS Lambda looks for an executable called `bootstrap`, so this is why we need the renaming step.

-## 👩‍💻 Development using LocalStack

-LocalStack allows us to deploy our CDK services directly to our local environment:

-- `npm run cdklocal:start` to start the LocalStack services.
-- `npm run cdklocal:boostrap` to create the necessary CDK stack resources on the cloud.
-- `npm run cdklocal:deploy` to deploy our stack.

-We can now target the local services with `cdklocal` or by setting the `endpoint` option on the AWS CLI, e.g. `aws --endpoint-url=http://localhost:4566`.

 ## 🚢 Deployment using CDK
 We build and deploy by running `npm run deploy`, or just `npm run cdk:deploy` if you have already run `npm run build` previouslt.